srobo/kitbook/Helpdesk.md

 ### Swapping out kit

 After determining that a piece of kit is most likely faulty it must be swapped with a working spare.
 Helpdesk has a supply of spare kit.
 To swap a piece of kit please fill in a [Kit Swap Form](https://bitbucket.org/richardbarlow/sr-comp-team-support-coord/src/master/forms/kit_swap_form.odt) and follow the instructions on there.
 Since there is a limited quantity of spare kit, all attempts must be made to verify that the issue being observed is not caused by something else.

+### Frequently Asked Questions

+Based on issues handled in previous years, the following may be helpful: